Hakone Day Trip Onsen: Best Spots for Private Baths and Tattoos (2026)

 Onsen Facility Best For Tattoo Rules Private Bath Couples Together?
 Typical Cost Access from Hakone-Yumoto Main Downside

-Visit a Hakone Onsen Without Staying Overnight
+Can You Visit a Hakone Onsen Without Staying Overnight?

 If you do want to stay overnight, Hakone has many ryokan with private and tattoo-friendly onsen options.
 But for a simple day trip, a dedicated day-use facility is usually easier and less expensive.

-Hakone Yuryo is the best overall Hakone day trip onsen for many international visitors.
+Hakone Yuryo is the best overall Hakone day trip onsen for most international visitors.
 It is close to Hakone-Yumoto Station, feels more traditional than a hotel spa, and offers both public baths and 19 private open-air bath rooms.

 This is the strongest option if you want a low-stress day-use onsen with easy access.
 It is also the best choice for couples who want to bathe together, because mixed-gender bathing is not allowed in standard public onsen areas.